menzHSE/torch-cifar-10-cnn/README.md

 # torch-cifar-10-cnn
-Small CIFAR-10 / CIFAR-100 ResNet-like CNN implementation in PyTorch.
+This repository contains a small CIFAR-10 / CIFAR-100 ResNet-like CNN implementation in PyTorch.
+Additionally, ResNets pre-trained on ImageNet can be finetuned to CIFAR-10 / CIFAR-100.

 See https://github.com/menzHSE/mlx-cifar-10-cnn for (more or less) the same model being trained using MLX.